Core solution

 What are the benefits for producers?

-Increase your understanding of Foc TR4 and the risks it poses.
+Increase understanding of Foc TR4 and the risks it poses.

-Access a risk mitigation plan which can prevent the introduction and/or further spread of the Foc TR4 pathogen to, within, or from your farm, without the need for prior GLOBALG.A.P. certification.
+Access a risk mitigation plan which can prevent the introduction and/or further spread of the Foc TR4 pathogen to, within, or from farms, without the need for prior GLOBALG.A.P. certification.

-Demonstrate your implementation of the risk mitigation plan – and the sustainability of your farm – via a letter of conformance from a third-party CB/VB.
+Demonstrate implementation of the risk mitigation plan to buyers via a letter of conformance from a third-party CB/VB.

 What are the benefits for supply chain stakeholders?

-Help raise awareness about the severity of the Foc TR4 pathogen among your suppliers and ensure that your suppliers take action against this threat.
+Help raise awareness about the severity of the Foc TR4 pathogen among suppliers and ensure that they take action against this threat.

-Develop a network of reliable producers who are committed to adopting safer and more sustainable farming processes.
+Develop a network of reliable producers who are committed to adopting safer and more responsible farming processes.

-Source from a growing pool of local and regional producers who implement a risk mitigation plan for Foc TR4, and demonstrate your own commitment to sustainability in the sector.
+Source from a growing pool of local and regional producers who implement a risk mitigation plan for Foc TR4, and demonstrate commitment to the long-term viability of the sector.

-Benefit from transparency through real-time validation of letters of conformance via the GLOBALG.A.P.
+Benefit from transparency through real-time validation of conformance in the GLOBALG.A.P.
 IT systems.

 Ready to get started?